 We had the thoughts and had the plans, now how can we get the money for it?
 It was awesome that MGCC was there with this [program].

-“I would definitely recommend Biz-M-Power for other business owners,” Jeremy stated, and encourages business owners to reach out and connect with community members in gaining support!
+“I would definitely recommend Biz-M-Power for other business owners,” he said.
 “No one is going to sell what you’re selling better than you.”